jckras/jckras/README.md

 ### Hi there 👋
 - 😃:	 I'm interested in using CS for accessibility
 - 🤔 I’m looking to collaborate on Any Open Source Project
-- :thought_balloon:	Ask me about mental health research and poetry!
 - :link: Connect with me on [LinkedIn](https://www.linkedin.com/in/julie-krasnick/)
 - :slightly_smiling_face: Pronouns: She/her/hers